 Condolences may be sent to the family at www.gormanfh.com

-To send flowers to JOY's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of JOY SUNDAY ROTHLEUTNER, please visit our floral store.